-Developing Review Criteria
+Developing Search Criteria

-Before the position is posted, the search committee will develop review criteria that will be approved by the provost or associate dean (See Appendix D for sample).
+Before the position is posted, the search committee will develop search criteria that will be approved by the provost or associate dean (See Appendix D for sample).
 The criteria should include the following:

 - Criteria by which an application will be considered complete.
 Files that do not meet the minimum criteria for being a complete application should not be considered in the review process.
-Search chairs may contact candidates to notify them of required documents missing from their application, if they so choose. - Criteria for determining which applicants will be deemed qualified. - List of ideal qualifications, ranked in order of preference. - Plank 4 of the Augustana 2020 Strategic Plan describes our commitment to strengthening diversity, equity, and inclusion in our campus community, including through our hiring practices.
+Search chairs may contact candidates to notify them of required documents missing from their application, if they so choose. - Criteria to evaluate candidates throughout the search process.
+It is very important that all members of the search committee understand and use these search criteria to help mitigate the influence of implicit bias.
+Search committee may choose to list these in order of importance for the position. - Plank 4 of the Augustana 2020 Strategic Plan describes our commitment to strengthening diversity, equity, and inclusion in our campus community, including through our hiring practices.
 To support this work, all review criteria should include a criterion focused on the candidate's contribution to diversity, equity, and inclusion.
-For example "Strengthens the diversity of our campus community and brings a commitment to fostering equity and inclusion." - Many search committees are interested in how candidates will meaningfully contribute to and advocate for our liberal arts educational model.
+For example "Commitment to fostering equity and inclusion." - Many search committees are interested in how candidates will meaningfully contribute to and advocate for our liberal arts educational model.
 Please be mindful of criteria that may privilege applicants who have had experience teaching at or attending a liberal arts school (e.g., "Experience teaching at or understanding of a liberal arts college.")
 Many faculty develop their commitment to the liberal arts during their time at Augustana.
-Instead, focus your review criteria and questions on tangible skills or attributes (e.g., "Commitment to interdisciplinary collaboration and the value of a broadly educated person OR Commitment to actively infusing multiple perspectives/disciplines and critical thinking into pedagogy.)
+Instead, focus your review criteria and questions on tangible skills or attributes (e.g., "Commitment to interdisciplinary collaboration and the value of a broadly educated person OR Commitment to actively infusing multiple perspectives/disciplines and critical thinking into pedagogy.) - A template candidate review evaluation tool is available in Appendix E, and you can find a Word version of this to adapt on the Academic Affairs website.